Bruce Brown NBA Playoffs Player Props: Nuggets vs. Lakers

 - Brown has taken 9.3 shots per game this season and made 4.5 per game, which account for 10.5% and 10.0%, respectively, of his team's total.

-- The Lakers are the 25th-ranked team in the league, giving up 44.9 rebounds per game.
+- Allowing 44.9 rebounds per game, the Lakers are the 25th-ranked team in the NBA.

-- Giving up 25.7 assists per contest, the Lakers are the 15th-ranked squad in the NBA.
+- Giving up 25.7 assists per contest, the Lakers are the 15th-ranked team in the league.

 Bruce Brown vs. the Lakers